 - Water Area including the Water Tray and Water Wall

-- Sand Area,
+- Sand Area.

 - Reading Area / Library

 - Construction Area

 - Writing Shed

 - Large Chalk Boards/Whiteboards

 - Climbing Area including a climbing wall and slide.

+- Large dolls house for imaginative play

+- Role play wooden shop

+- Mud kitchen

+- Bikes, scooters, trikes and road

 Children are encouraged to be independent in their choices and to be responsible for tidying and organising resources and activities they have used.
-The Foundation Stage operates a system of "self-regulating", whereby the children monitor how many people are already in an area and check to see if there is space for them to join.
+The Foundation Stage operates a system of "self regulating" whereby the children monitor how many people are already in an area and check to see if there is space for them to join.